WordPress is free open source software used to build websites, blogs and apps.

 WordPress has a reputation for being very search engine friendly.
 This is absolutely true – as long as it’s setup correctly.

-Easy to Update and Customise
+Easy to update and customise

 The WordPress dashboard (the admin area) is very easy to understand and creating new posts/pages and uploading images is simple.
-It’s used as an out of the box solution, or, if you want to get your hands dirty, you can delve into the WordPress code and develop it to your heart’s content.

-You use a browser to use and manage WordPress, so you can log-in to your site from anywhere in the world.
+You use a browser to manage WordPress, so you can log-in to your site from anywhere in the world.
 You can also create more accounts for members of your team, and give them different privileges depending on the part you want them to play in the running of the site – administrator, editor, author, contributor or subscriber.

 WordPress grows with you.
 If you want, you can create thousands of pages without ever having to pay a web designer to do it for you.